-All school personnel should promptly report any incident that is grounds for suspension to his or her supervisor, or a teacher, or a building/program administrator.
+All school personnel should promptly report any incident that is grounds for suspension to their supervisor, or a teacher, or a building/program administrator.
 Any certified professional staff member may recommend to the superintendent or the principal that a student should be suspended.